Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

 where $\textrm{div } \Psi_{2,i} = \psi_{2,i}$.
 This is where we use the zero-momentum condition.
 Because $\gamma>0$ we conclude that

 where $K$ depends only on $\lambda, \gamma, \psi_i$.
 Combining our estimates with one final application of the triangle inequality gets us

-where $K$ depends only on $\lambda, \gamma, \psi_i$. \end{proof} To finish showing that $C(u,v)$ is an amenable bilinear operator, it remains to prove that $C^1_v(u)=\mathbb{P}C(u,v)$ is a pseudodifferential operator in some class $S^m_{1,1}$.
+where $K$ depends only on $\lambda, \gamma, \psi_i$. \end{proof} We note that the conclusion of Proposition \ref{LPBOUNDS} is in fact stronger than what is necessary for $C$ to be amenable.
+To finish showing that $C(u,v)$ is an amenable bilinear operator, it remains to prove that $C^1_v(u)=\mathbb{P}C(u,v)$ is a pseudodifferential operator in some class $S^m_{1,1}$.
 That $C^2_v(u)$ is also in the same symbol class would follow immediately from the symmetry of $C$. \begin{proposition} Let $C(u,v)$ be a symmetric local cascade operator, then $C^1_v(u)$ is a pseudodifferential operator with symbol in the class $S^{5/2}_{1,1}$. \end{proposition} \begin{proof} It suffices to prove the proposition for basic local cascade operators of the form:

 where we only deal with scalar functions.
 Using the fact that the Fourier transform is a unitary operator on $L^2$ and the absolute convergence of the sum, we write

 Expanding this and putting it into the form of a pseudodifferential operator we write (up to some dimensional constant):